zetkin/express-zetkin-auth/README.md

         });
 });
 ```

 An anonymous user that tries to access /my/page will be redirected to the Zetkin
 Platform login flow where they will be asked to log in and authorize access to
 the Zetkin API to our application.
 The user will then be redirected back to
-/my/page (via the callback endpoint) where they will now be able to access the
+/my/page where they will now be able to access the data retrieved using the
-data retrieved using the Zetkin SDK.
+Zetkin SDK.

 ## Options
 All functions accept a single attribute which should be an object with the